kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 \pagebreak

-## Week 11 - Imagining Alternate Futures
+## Week 11 - Imagining Alternate Futures {#imagining}

 ### Preparation

 - You should be in the final push with your long essay.
+This is a good time to give that first or second draft some space and then look for weaknesses in your argument, and revisit your sources to look for ways to adjust your direction or add evidence.

 ### Required Reading

 * Lawson, Konrad.
 “Reimagining the Postwar International Order: The World Federalism of Ozaki Yukio and Kagawa Toyohiko.”
 In *The Institution of International Order: From the League of Nations to the United Nations*, edited by Alanna O’Malley and Simon Jackson.
-Routledge, 2018,
+Routledge, 2018.
+(Teams)
-* SOURCES JAPAN II "Kita Ikki and the Reform Wing of Ultranationalism" in Ch 44 The Rise of Revolutionary Nationalism
+* SOURCES JAPAN II "Kita Ikki and the Reform Wing of Ultranationalism" in Ch 44 The Rise of Revolutionary Nationalism [Ebook](https://library.st-andrews.ac.uk/record=b2198917~S5)
 * Tankha, Brij. *Kita Ikki and the Making of Modern Japan: A Vision of Empire*.
-Global Oriental, 2006, Ch 6, Conclusion (P)
+Global Oriental, 2006, Ch 6, Conclusion (P) [Ebook](https://library.st-andrews.ac.uk/record=b3520202~S5)
-	- C19: No library scan.

 ### Elective Reading

 **A) Kagawa Toyohiko**

 * Bikle, George.
 “Utopianism and Social Planning in the Thought of Kagawa Toyohiko.” *Monumenta Nipponica* 25, no. 3/4 (January 1, 1970): 447–53.
+[Jstor](https://www.jstor.org/stable/2383545)
 * Bikle, George B, and Association for Asian Studies. *The New Jerusalem: Aspects of Utopianism in the Thought of Kagawa Toyohiko*.
-Tucson: Published for the Association for Asian Studies by the University of Arizona Press, 1976.
-Ch 16 "The New Jerusalem", pp211-234 (P)
+Ch 16 "The New Jerusalem", pp211-234 (P) (In Library)
 * Fisher, Galen M. “The Cooperative Movement in Japan.” *Pacific Affairs* 11, no. 4 (1938): 478–91.
+[Jstor](https://www.jstor.org/stable/2751318)
 * Kagawa, Toyohiko *Brotherhood Economics* New York: Harper and Brothers, 1936.
 Ch 8-9.
-(P)
+(P) (Teams)

 **B) Kita Ikki**

 * Tankha, Brij. *Kita Ikki and the Making of Modern Japan: A Vision of Empire*.
-Global Oriental, 2006, Ch 2-5 (P)
+Global Oriental, 2006, Ch 2-5 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3520202~S5)
 * Wilson, George M. “Kita Ikki’s Theory of Revolution.” *The Journal of Asian Studies* 26, no. 1 (1966): 89–99.
+[Jstor](https://www.jstor.org/stable/2051833)

 **C) Japanese Utopian Literature and Science Fiction**

 * Bolton, Christopher, Istvan Csicsery-Ronay Jr, and Takayuki Tatsumi. *Robot Ghosts and Wired Dreams: Japanese Science Fiction from Origins to Anime*.
 University of Minnesota Press, 2007, Introduction pp vii-xix.
+[Ebook](https://library.st-andrews.ac.uk/record=b3157752~S5)
 * Mochi, Yoriko.
 “Japanese Utopian Literature from the 1870s to the Present and the Influence of Western Utopianism.” *Utopian Studies* 10, no. 2 (1999): 89–97.
+[Jstor](https://www.jstor.org/stable/20718096)
 * Sato, Kumiko.
 “How Information Technology Has (Not) Changed Feminism and Japanism: Cyberpunk in the Japanese Context.” *Comparative Literature Studies* 41, no. 3 (2004): 335–55.
+[Muse](https://muse.jhu.edu/article/174105)
 * Consider reading some of the novel Komatsu, Sakyo. *Japan Sinks*.
 Translation edition.
 Mineola, New York: Dover Publications Inc., 2016.

 **D) Chinese Utopian Literature and Science Fiction**

 * Ho, Koon-ki T. “Several Thousand Years in Search of Happiness: The Utopian Tradition in China.” *Oriens Extremus* 30 (1983): 19–35.
+[Jstor](https://www.jstor.org/stable/24047123)
 * Song, Mingwei.
 “Variations on Utopia in Contemporary Chinese Science Fiction.” *Science Fiction Studies* 40, no. 1 (2013): 86–102.
+[Jstor](https://www.jstor.org/stable/10.5621/sciefictstud.40.1.0086)
 * Song, Han.
 “Chinese Science Fiction: A Response to Modernization.” *Science Fiction Studies* 40, no. 1 (2013): 15–21.
+[Jstor](https://www.jstor.org/stable/10.5621/sciefictstud.40.1.0015)
 * Consider reading some of the novel Liu, Cixin. *The Three-Body Problem*.
 Translated by Ken Liu.
 London: Head of Zeus, 2015.
 (P)

 ### General Further Reading